The Doctor of Business Administration (DBA)

 - Two minor areas of at least nine hours each, one of which must be Quantitative Analysis (statistics).
 These supporting areas offer the student considerable latitude in identifying a course of study that can be tailored to the individual's interests and goals.
 Minors are available in Accounting, Computer Information Systems, Economics, Finance, Marketing, and Management.

 - Three hours of BUSN 600, which is taught only in the Fall quarter.
-This course offers students an overview of curent topics in teaching.
+This course offers students an overview of current topics in teaching.

 - Dissertation (minimum 15 hours of BUSN 651).